carlossss111/console-calendar/README.md

 The `Makefile` is implemented to download `jsmn.h`, compile and run.

-The `main` file uses the [JSMN parser](https://github.com/zserge/jsmn) and prints out calendar events from the main calendarview.
-It looks like this currently:
+The `main` file uses the [JSMN parser](https://github.com/zserge/jsmn) and prints out calendar events from all available calendarviews.
+It takes 1 argument for "today"/"tomorrow"/"yesturday".
+If no argument is supplied then it will print today's events.
+Here is an example output:
 ```
-Number of events on given day: 2

    All Day
 =============
 Mid-term Holiday